twilson63/Casper/readme.md

 gem install casperreports
 ```

-# Input
+# Input Paramters

-* JasperReport Template or jrxml file
+* JasperReport Template or jrxml file (String of XML)
-* Xml Data
+* Xml Data (String of XML)
-* XPath Selection
+* XPath Selection (String)

-# Process
+* Type ('pdf','xls')

+# How does it work?

-Casper will use the JasperReports library to compile and return a pdf.
+Casper will use the JasperReports library to take the two xml documents
+along with the filter string to build a jasper report return the report
+as a pdf or xls, based on the type parameter.

 # Output